Sugar, sugar, and more sugar. Everywhere! Today I’m giving you a master guide to nonnutritive sweeteners.

 - Splenda products were then jointly developed by the companies Tate & Lyle and Johnson & Johnson.

 - Baking with it may be harmful, as it seems that at high temperatures, it starts to break down and interact with other ingredients.

 Brand names: SweetLeaf (inulin), PureVia (dextrose and cellulose), SunCrystals (cane sugar), and Truvia (erythritol)

 I have had periods where I was obsessed with stevia, consuming it on the daily.When my gut was a mess, though, I noticed a correlation between stevia and cystic back acne.
 For a long time, I cut it out of my diet completely.

 Today, I consume it in small amounts, from time-to-time.

-Stevia is an intensely sweet-tasting plant that has been used to sweeten beverages and make tea since the 16th century.
-The plant is originally native to Paraguay and Brazil but is now also grown in Japan and China.
-It is used as a non-nutritive sweetener and herbal supplement.
+Stevia is an intensely sweet-tasting plant with uses for sweeten beverages and make tea since the 16th century.
+The plant is originally native to Paraguay and Brazil but is now also in Japan and China.
+You’ll see it as a non-nutritive sweetener and herbal supplement.

 Here are more things to know about stevia: